 How long has Itel been in Nigeria and how successful is the brand?

 Itel has been successful in Nigeria, having been in the market for 10 years now.
 Last year, we were the highest selling mobile phone brand in Africa, overtaking Samsung and this year we have been doing well as we are among the top three phone brands in terms of sales value.
 So if we are not doing well nobody will buy our phones.

 What has Itel done that different that has stood them out or is it just the pricing?

 No, it’s not just the pricing but it is a major factor also, the quality of the phones have improved a lot compared to when we started then and there is also the after sales services for phones under 1-year warranty, unlike some brands that don’t give after sales services.
-So, the price, quality and after-sales services is what has contributed to our success stories.
+So, the price, quality and after-sales services are what has contributed to our success stories.